Improwised/kb.repairrabbit.github.io/content/appointments/how-to-create-new-appointment.md

 ![new appointment for new customer](/images/appointments/appointment_add.png)

-Again fill the details required for product repair
+Again fill the details required for product repair.

 ![new appointment for new customer6](/images/appointments/appointment_filldetail.png)